Pinta Island tortoise: Lonesome George

 The last known individual of the subspecies was a male named Lonesome George (El Solitario Jorge), who died on 24 June 2012.
 In his last years, he was known as the rarest creature in the world.
 George served as a potent symbol for conservation efforts in the Galápagos and internationally.

 George was first seen on the island of Pinta on 1 December 1971 by Hungarian malacologist József Vágvölgyi.
 Relocated for his safety to the Charles Darwin Research Station on Santa Cruz Island, George was penned with two females of different subspecies.
 Although the females laid eggs, none hatched.
 The Pinta tortoise was pronounced functionally extinct.

 Over the decades, all attempts at mating Lonesome George were unsuccessful, possibly because his subspecies was not cross-fertile with the other subspecies.

 On 24 June 2012, at 8:00 am local time, Director of the Galápagos National Park Edwin Naula announced that Lonesome George had been found dead by his caretaker of 40 years, Fausto Llerena.
 Naula suspects that the cause of death was heart failure consistent with the end of the natural life of a tortoise.

+Giant tortoises are among the longest-lived vertebrate animals (more than 100 years by some estimates) and have been used as a model for providing insight into longevity.
+DNA analysis of the genomes of Lonesome George and the Aldabra giant tortoise Aldabrachelys gigantea led to the detection of lineage-specific variants affecting DNA repair genes that might contribute to man's understanding of increased lifespans.